 Morro Rock is home to Peregrine Falcons, Blue-gray Gnatcatcher, Common Yellowthroat, various sparrows, and the elusive Canyon Wren.
 Join Bettina Eastman to look for cormorants, various species and age classes of gulls, Brown Pelicans and maybe a Common Murre.
 Meets at Morro Rock.
 Coleman Drive, Morro Bay.
 Meet across from bathrooms, next to Morro Rock.

 Birds face many challenges in their lives and there are lots of things we can do at home to make it more bird-friendly!
-Join Hannah and Erik to xxxxxxxxxxxxxxxxxxxxxxxxxxxxx Meets at xxxxxxxxxxxxxxx xxxxxxxxxx
+Join Hannah and Erik to learn the different challenges birds face in their epic migrations as well as different ways you can improve your house, garden and even neighborhood to help birds in their journey.

 Join expert photographer Dave Keeling to enjoy a leisurely photography focused boating tour of the bay and estuary in an open-deck 34-foot power catamaran.
 View a variety of shorebirds and waterfowl, often at close range.
 The boat will move slowly enough for you to see details of many species that you normally see only through a scope from shore.
 Good photo opportunities, but no tripods.
 Dress warmly.
 Meets at Sub Sea Tours, 699 Embarcadero, #9, Morro Bay.

 This is a scaled-down version of a college class on Bird Biology.
 Topics will be presented at an introductory level.
-The class is comprised of two afternoon sessions: Part 1 (day 1) will focus on the external appearances of birds, and Part 2 (day 2) will focus on bird behaviors.
+The class is comprised of two afternoon sessions: Part 1 will focus on the external appearances of birds, and Part 2 on Friday (Event #254) will focus on bird behaviors.
 Ornithological vocabulary will be introduced and used throughout.
 The basic principles of bird identification will also be presented.
 The class will be presented by Jim Bland, a retired avian ecologist, former college lecturer on Ornithology, and experienced wildlife photographer.
-Meets at in the Meeting Room at Sea Pines Golf Resort.
+Meets at in the Conference Room at Sea Pines Golf Resort.
 1945 Solano St, Los Osos.

 The Morro Bay State Park Marina boardwalk provides opportunities for viewing a variety of shorebirds, ducks, geese, loons, grebes, gulls, terns and herons.
 Peregrine Falcons and other raptors are often seen.
 Led by Dale & Jamie Ball, the level half-mile walk is especially suited for photographers, wheelchairs and those using walkers and canes.
 Easy.
 Meets at the Peninsula Trail Head, southeast end of the State Park Marina parking lot, across from Morro Bay State Park Campground.